ravisheth/mapsseq/README.md

 #### Barcoding of hydrogel beads via primer extension (rounds 1-3)
 - Barcoding reaction
 	- Add 1mL WB to approximately 20,000,000 beads, vortex, and spin down at 10,000g for 1 min.
 Repeat wash for a total of three times.
-	- Remove supernatant, leaving exactly 300uL of packed beads.
-Add 430uL WB and ensure volume is exactly 730uL.
+	- Remove supernatant, and adjust volume to exactly 730uL with WB.
 	- Add 140uL of isothermal amplification buffer (10X) for final 1.5X, 60uL 10mM dNTPs for final 0.645uM (final volume: 930uL)
 	- Pipette 115uL into first column of 8 wells of a 96 V-well plate (Costar 3894).
 Protect from light.
 	- Thaw primer plate for the round (pe1, pe2 or pe3).
 Centrifuge for 1 min to collect condensate.